panakiriakidis-byte/Public-library-internship-Sparta/README.md

 This README summarizes the **first week and overall development stack** of my internship experience.

-## 🧠 Tools Used for assistance and code optimization
+## 🧠 Tools Used
-- ChatGPT AI Tool
+- ChatGPT AI Tool for assistance and code optimization
-- Copilot
+- Copilot for assistance